-Toners are often misunderstood, and many people do not understand what they do and don’t use them.
-Toning is one of the most important steps in a skin care routine.
+Toners are probably the most misunderstood product in skincare, and because of this, many people do not use them.
+Toning is a vital step in an effective skin care routine.
+It always follows cleansing and is the first step in treatment (not the second step of cleansing).
 Toners balance our skin's pH level.
 PH level determines how “acidic” or “basic” a substance is in comparison to distilled water (which has a “neutral” pH of 7.0).
 Anything below 7.0 is considered “acidic”, and anything above a pH of 7.0 is considered an “alkaline” or “basic.”

 Our skin is naturally acidic, typically with a pH balance of between 5 - 6 (on a scale from 0 - 14).
 Pollutants, detergents, soaps, cleansers, and even water (among many other things) can disrupt those levels.

 When we cleanse, our pH balance can get thrown off.
 Yes, our skin might be clean, but it is not at its ideal levels.
 When your skin produces excess oil, it becomes acidic.
 Facial cleansers have a “basic” pH level to combat this acidic, oily skin.
 These can make the skin a bit dry and if moisturizer is skipped, skin will become dehydrated.
 Toners will balance out the dryer, more alkaline skin.